Adam0Schulz/gr1077-camp_front-end/README.md

 # Folder Structure

+you'll see multiple txt.txt files.
+That's just because git didn't want to commit folders that are empty.

 - src/assets - self explanatory
 - src/api - everything related to the api mainly the interfaces and calls
 - src/components - this is for components than will be used throughout the whole project